Edward N. Schwartz, Ph.D.

 My research interests include Mathematical Logic, Expert Systems, Neural Networks, and Bioinformatics.

-For syllabi of some of my other recent courses, click here.
+For syllabi of some of the other courses that I have taught, click here.